 Learn more about our focus on racism, dispossession, and migration, supported by the Mellon Foundation's Just Futures Initiative.

 Precious Okoyomon is a Nigerian American poet, sculptor, and avant-garde chef.
-Okoyomon will present a participatory talk exploring themes of migration, dispossession, and redress on September 1 at 5:15 in the Johnson Museum of Art or virtually.
+Okoyomon presented at the Johnson Museum of Art, exploring themes of migration, dispossession, and redress.

 Okoyomon’s large-scale, immersive artworks are concerned with the entangled fate of humans, plants, and animal species as they move from place to place across the planet.
 Approaching art making like a poet, Okoyomon mines the metaphorical associations of all manner of found objects and raw materials—from kudzu vine to lambswool—to elicit new reflections upon our complex, interconnected histories.